-AT ONCE THEY FOLLOWED - They had acknowledged Jesus as the Messiah a year earlier (John 1).
+4:20 immediately...followed - They had acknowledged Jesus as the Messiah a year earlier (John 1).
 This explains their immediate compliance at this time.
 They were not blind followers, but were believers.

-The ESV has "immediately."
-These brothers responded at once to the overwhelming authority of Jesus' call.
+hese brothers responded at once to the overwhelming authority of Jesus' call.
 Their priorities would never again be the same.
 (TLSB)